Theoretical Study of Temperature Dependence of Phonons in Orthorhombic SrZrO$_3$ Perovskite: Introduction

-Strontium zirconate (SrZrO$_3$, from here referred to as SZO) is a material of great technological importance due to its promising mechanical, thermal, chemical, and electrical properties such as high dielectric constant, high breakdown strength, low leakage current density, and wide band gap.
-These promising characteristics have led SZO to be extensively studied.
-Thus, SZO finds several practical applications, e.g. solid oxide fuel cells and hydrogen sensors\cite{YAJIMA1992101,LING2002170}, high-voltage and high-reliability capacitors\cite{KathauserNanoTech2004}, optical devices\cite{MOREIRA2009293}, etc. Studies of high-temperature phase transitions have shown that SZO displays three-phase transitions: from the orthorhombic $Pnma (Pbnm)$ to orthorhombic $Cmcm$ at 970-1041 K, then to the tetragonal $I4/mcm$ at 1020-1130 K and finally to cubic $Pm\Bar{3}m$ at 1360-1443 K\cite{CarlssonAC1967,AhteeACSB1976,LingyPRB1996,KennedyPRB1999}.
-To the best of our knowledge, only a few first-principles calculations deal with the phonon properties in the orthorhombic SZO, where it has been found that this system does not exhibit any imaginary frequencies\cite{AmisiPRB2012,VALI2008497}.
+Perovskites with the ABO$_3$ crystal structure exhibit a wide range of properties that are both fundamental and technologically significant, such as ferroelectricity \cite{KMRabePF2007}, superconductivity \cite{JGBednorz1988}, and metal-insulator transitions \cite{APRamirezJPCM1997}.
+SrZrO$_3$ (SZO) is a material of significant technological importance, boasting excellent mechanical, thermal, chemical, and electrical properties such as high dielectric constant, high breakdown strength, low leakage current density, and a wide band gap.
+Due to these remarkable characteristics, SZO has been extensively studied and is used in several practical applications, including solid oxide fuel cells, hydrogen sensors \cite{YAJIMA1992101,LING2002170}, high-voltage and high-reliability capacitors \cite{KathauserNanoTech2004}, and optical devices \cite{MOREIRA2009293}.
+Studies of SZO's high-temperature phase transitions have revealed three phases, with the crystal structure changing from orthorhombic $Pnma (Pbnm)$ to orthorhombic $Cmcm$ at 970-1041 K, then to tetragonal $I4/mcm$ at 1020-1130 K, and finally to cubic $Pm\Bar{3}m$ at 1360-1443 K \cite{CarlssonAC1967,AhteeACSB1976,LingyPRB1996,KennedyPRB1999}.
+To our knowledge, there have only been a few first-principles calculations of the phonon properties in orthorhombic SZO, which revealed that the system does not exhibit any imaginary frequencies \cite{AmisiPRB2012,VALI2008497}.

+Vali et al. \cite{VALI2008497} have studied the electronic, vibrational, and dielectric properties of orthorhombic SZO; Evarestov et al. \cite{Evarestov2005R11} examined its structural properties, whereas Liu et al. \cite{LiuSSC2010} investigated its structural, electronic, and optical properties.